Christian I of Denmark: Early years

 Christiern was born in February 1426 in Oldenburg in Northern Germany as the eldest son of Count Dietrich of Oldenburg with his second wife, Hedvig of Holstein.
 Christian had two younger brothers, Maurice and Gerhard VI, Count of Oldenburg, and one sister, Countess Adelheid von Mansfeld-Querfurt.

 Through his father, he belonged to the House of Oldenburg, a comital family established since the 12th century in an area west of the River Weser in north-western Germany.
 Based on the two strongholds of Oldenburg and Delmenhorst, the family had gradually expanded its rule over the neighbouring Frisian tribes of the area.
 Christian's father was called the Fortunate as he had reunited and expanded the family's territory.
 Christian's mother, Hedvig, was a daughter of Gerhard VI, Count of Holstein, and a sister of Adolphus, Duke of Schleswig.
-Through his mother, Christian was also a cognatic descendant of King Eric V of Denmark through his second daughter Richeza (died 1308) and also a cognatic descendant of King Abel of Denmark through his daughter Sophie.
-Through his father, Christian was a cognatic descendant of King Eric IV of Denmark through his daughter Sophia.
-Christian thus descended from the three surviving sons of Valdemar II and his second wife Berengaria of Portugal.
-He was also a cognatic descendant of King Magnus III of Sweden.
+Through his mother, Christian descended from King Eric V of Denmark through his daughter Richeza, and from King Abel of Denmark through his daughter Sophie.
+Through his father, he descended from King Eric IV of Denmark through his daughter Sophia.
+Christian was therefore descended through female lines from all three surviving sons of Valdemar II and his second wife, Berengaria of Portugal.
+He was also a descendant of King Magnus III of Sweden.

 At the death of their father in 1440, Christian and his brothers jointly succeeded Dietrich as Count of Oldenburg and Delmenhorst.
 Christian was raised by his uncle, Duke Adolphus of Schleswig, Count of Holstein, as the childless duke wished for his young nephew to become his heir, and also succeeded in having Christian elected as his successor in the Duchy of Schleswig.